 What is an employee intranet?

-In essence, an employee intranet is a platform used to share company information and resources among employees.
+In essence, an employee intranet is a platform used to share company information and resources amongst staff.
 It is also used to facilitate group working and the exchange of news, views and ideas.
-Over the last two decades, employee intranets have become a popular way of sharing information and improving internal communications.
+Over the last two decades, the employee intranet portal has become a popular way of sharing information and improving internal communications.

 “The goal of intranet invention was to increase employees’ productivity through easier access to documents, their faster circulation and more effective communication.
 Although access to information was always a crucial matter, in fact, intranet offered lots more functionalities, i.e. e-mail, group work support, audio-video communication, texts or personal data searching.”

 Just a quick search on “www employee intranet com” reveals that the employee intranet is no longer viewed as the ultimate solution to internal communication.
 When you take a look at internal communication trends, the once revered intranet solution has suffered a fall from grace in recent years.
 Unfortunately, the majority of employee intranets are plagued with problems.

 Most intranets were initially built as a company library, packed with useful information within a hierarchy all of its own.
 Unfortunately, many companies didn’t invest in the one thing that makes most physical libraries operate efficiently - librarians.
 Many intranets were poorly curated, so information quickly became duplicated, out of date, or altered such that multiple versions would co-exist.